 Dr. Diana Derval

 She is actively involved in the fashion world, being the founder of the market research firm Derval Research, which has advised many Fortune 500 companies including Sephora, Michelin, Sofitel, Philips and L’Oréal.
-Diana has an innate understanding of entrepreneurship, having written three books on the subjects of fashion, luxury brands and shopping behaviours.
-Her passion lies in turning fascinating neuroscientific breakthroughs into powerful business frameworks to identify, understand, and predict human traits, motivations and behaviour.
+Diana has an innate understanding of entrepreneurship, having written three books on the subjects of fashion, luxury brands and shopping behaviors.
+Her passion lies in turning fascinating neuroscientific breakthroughs into powerful business frameworks to identify, understand, and predict human traits, motivations and behavior.

 Peter Jeun Ho Tsang

 Peter has entrepreneurship in his bloodstream.
-He is the founder of the fashion tech studio Beyond Form, which works with innovative brands to advise on strategy, innovation deployment and product development.
+He is the founder of the fashion technology studio Beyond Form, which works with innovative brands to advise on strategy, innovation deployment and product development.
 His own retail-cum-lab concept, “The Dandy Lab”, was nominated for several awards including ‘Best New Retail Concept’ WGSN Futures 2016 and was commended by Internet Retailing 2015 for ‘The Digital Store Award’.
 Peter also regularly speaks at conferences about the future of fashion and technology including: WGSN Futures, Decoded Fashion and RBTE.